 We often do this in consultation with our team of health professionals, like Physiotherapists, Podiatrists, Dietitians, Diabetes Educators and Occupational Therapists.

 With this input, we tend to look at the bigger picture of chronic disease or injury, ensuring that we create the most thorough strategies and programs possible.

 No single intervention has greater promise than exercise to reduce the risk of virtually all chronic diseases simultaneously (Booth et al. Journal of Applied Physiology).

-Health benefits of physical activity and common conditions our Exercise Physiologists treat:
+Health benefits of physical activity and common conditions our Exercise Physiologists treat include:

-In addition to treating (or helping to prevent) the above chronic diseases, we commonly treat conditions like Chronic Obstructive Pulmonary Disease (COPD), Multiple Sclerosis, Parkinson’s Disease, Fibromyalgia, Chronic Fatigue and Rheumatoid Arthritis.
+In addition to treating (or helping to prevent) the above chronic diseases, we commonly treat conditions like Chronic Obstructive Pulmonary Disease (COPD), Multiple Sclerosis, Parkinson’s Disease, Chronic pain, Fibromyalgia, Chronic Fatigue and Rheumatoid Arthritis.

 The evidence is clear and our experience backs it up, exercise helps almost everything!
 If any of our points above are relevant to you and you would like to improve, simply give our office a call TODAY on 8707 0830 to make your first appointment.

 Most people know exercise is good for them and understand that there is more to exercise than just walking.
 However, often the challenge for people is knowing where to start, especially if you have some health issues, an injury or lack the confidence or knowledge to exercise independently.